 After the approval of their academic advisors in consultation with the appropriate department chair, freshman pre-law students with an acceptable ACT or SAT score may elect to enter the Three-Three Program.
 Ordinarily, a 26 ACT score or 1180 SAT score will qualify a student for the program.
 Such students are expected to maintain at least 3.25 GPA in their undergraduate work to remain competitive for early admission to the Mississippi College Law School.
 Students in this program should plan to take the LSAT as soon as possible after their sophomore year, but no later than the fall of their junior year, as an acceptable LSAT score is required for admission to the Mississippi College Law School.
 Acceptance into the Three-Three Program, however, does not automatically guarantee admission to the Mississippi College Law School.
 The Three-Three Pre-Law Program allows students to count their first year of law school course work (30 hours) toward the 130 hour requirement for an undergraduate degree.
-Accordingly, students must satisfactorily complete both three years of undergraduate coursework, as specified herein, and their first year of law school course work in order to obtain the B.S. degree.
+Accordingly, students must satisfactorily complete both three years of undergraduate coursework, as specified herein, and their first year of law school course work as specified herein, and their first year of law school course work as specified herein.